-Take two or three wraps around the hook with the feather than take a couple of wraps back towards the rear to get the CDC fibres to point back.
+Take two or three wraps around the hook with the feather, then take a couple of wraps back towards the rear to get the CDC fibers to point back.

 Take a couple of turns back dubbing towards the rear to form a thorax.

 Whip finish.
-Then shorten CDC fibres by pinching them between thumb and finger of right hand and plucking with the left.
+Then shorten CDC fibers by pinching them between thumb and finger of right hand and plucking with the left.
 Go and catch some trout!